-In the general election of April/May 2009 the Congress Party-led UPA prevailed, extending its share to 261 of the 545 seats (INC with 206), obviating the need for the complex coalition negotiations that had followed recent elections.
+In the general election of April/May 2009 the Congress Party-led UPA prevailed, extending its share to 261 seats in the Lok Sabha (INC with 206), obviating the need for the complex coalition negotiations that had followed recent elections.
 Its main rival, the NDA, took 159 seats (BJP with 116); the Third Front coalition – now including the CPI(M) – 78.
 Prime Minister Manmohan Singh returned to head the government for a second term.

 The July 2012 presidential election was won by Pranab Mukherjee of the INC, who was the nominee of UPA.
 He defeated BJP’s Purno Agitok Sangma in the electoral college vote to choose a successor to Pratibha Patil.